We are all about Safe Space

 Reduction in teenage pregnancies and gang-hood in the community.

-Community awareness and involvement in achieving the DAUCTAY mission.
+Community awareness and involvement in achieving the DAUCTAYs mission.